route1337/docker-cf-mnet-server/README.md

 Cloudflare Requirements
 -----------------------
-According to Cloudflare the following constraints are in place;
+According to Cloudflare the following constraints are in place:

-1. The WARP client requires certificates to include `CN` and `subjectAltName` metadata.
-You can use `example.com` **or any other domain**.
+1. "The WARP client requires certificates to include `CN` and `subjectAltName` metadata.
+You can use `example.com` **or any other domain**."
    1. For security reasons, we recommend domains that you actually control despite this server serving a dummy page.

 Web Page